Catherine the Great: Economics and finance

-Government organisation
+Public health

 Catherine made public health a priority.
 She made use of the social theory ideas of German cameralism and French physiocracy, as well as Russian precedents and experiments such as foundling homes.
-She launched the Moscow Foundling Home and lying-in hospital, 1764, and Paul's Hospital, 1763.
+In 1764, she launched the Moscow Foundling Home and lying-in hospital.
+In 1763, she opened Paul's Hospital, also known as Pavlovskaya Hospital.
 She had the government collect and publish vital statistics.
-In 1762 called on the army to upgrade its medical services.
+In 1762, she called on the army to upgrade its medical services.
 She established a centralised medical administration charged with initiating vigorous health policies.
-Catherine decided to have herself inoculated against smallpox by Thomas Dimsdale, a British doctor.
+Catherine decided to have herself inoculated against smallpox by English doctor Thomas Dimsdale.
 While this was considered a controversial method at the time, she succeeded.
 Her son Pavel later was inoculated as well.

 Catherine then sought to have inoculations throughout her empire and stated: "My objective was, through my example, to save from death the multitude of my subjects who, not knowing the value of this technique, and frightened of it, were left in danger".
 By 1800, approximately 2 million inoculations (almost 6% of the population) were administered in the Russian Empire.
-Historians consider her efforts to be a success.
+Historians regard her efforts as a success and one of her most significant contributions to Russia.